Human Spaceflights

 As a result of this failure, orbiter propellant was being used at a higher-than-planned rate to maintain the attitude of the vehicle.
 Measures to reduce the expenditure were evaluated and based on the analysis, enough propellant could be saved to complete the planned 9-day plus science mission.

 The first of a series of "flycast" maneuvers during the mission was also made on the second day of flight.
-The flycast maneuver was designed to reduce strain on the almost 200 foot (60 m) mast extending from Endeavour’s cargo bay when adjustments to Endeavour’s orbit were needed.
+The flycast maneuver was designed to reduce strain on the almost 200-foot (60 m) mast extending from Endeavour’s cargo bay when adjustments to Endeavour’s orbit were needed.

 The orbiter, which flies tail-first during mapping operations, is moved to a nose-first attitude with the mast extending upward.
 A brief reaction control system pulse begins the maneuver.
 The mast deflects slightly backwards, then rebounds forward.
 As it reaches vertical, a stronger thrust is applied, arresting the mast's motion and increasing the orbiter's speed.

-Also aboard Endeavour was a student experiment called EarthKAM, which took 2,715 digital photos during the mission through an overhead flight-deck window.
+Also aboard Endeavour, was a student experiment called EarthKAM, which took 2,715 digital photos during the mission through an overhead flight-deck window.
 The NASA sponsored program lets middle school students select photo targets and receive the images via the Internet.
 The pictures are used in classroom projects on Earth science, geography, mathematics and space science.
 More than 75 middle schools around the world participated in the experiment, which set a record.
 On four previous flights combined, EarthKAM sent down a total of 2,018 images.

-Photos / Drawings
+Photos / Graphics

 ©

-Last update on July 31, 2012.
+Last update on March 27, 2020.